ForgeRock/ds-operator/README.md

 Notes:

-* Only the first pvc (data-ds-idrepo-0 for example) is used for the automatic snapshot.
+* Only the first PVC (data-ds-idrepo-0 for example) is used for the automatic snapshot.
 When initializing from a snapshot, all directory replicas start with the same data (see above)
 * Snapshots can be expensive.
 Do not snapshot overly frequently, and retain only the number of snapshots that you need for availability.
 Many providers rate limit the number of snapshots that can be created.
 GCP